Quartic level repulsion in a quantum chaotic three-body system without symplectic symmetry

-where $R_{t}$ is the three-body parameter.
-It is not uniquely defined by the Hamiltonian.
+Equation~\eqref{eq:Transcendental} only well defines $\alpha_{n,l}$ if the position dependence on the left-hand side drops out of the problem. i.e. if $a_{s}$ is zero (non-interacting) or infinitely large (unitarity).
+For finite $a_s$ this approach cannot produce exact closed form descriptions of the eigenstates.
+Some illustrative values of $\alpha_{n,0}$ in the unitary limit are presented in Table \ref{tab:SVals}.

+For equal-mass fermions, the solutions of Eq.~\eqref{eq:Transcendental} for $\alpha_{n,l}$ are all real and exhaust the spectrum of the Hamiltonian defined by Eqs.~\eqref{eq:Hamiltonian} \& \eqref{eq:BethePeierls}.
+For bosons, and fermions with some some combinations of $l$, $\kappa$, and $\eta$ \cite{kerin2023energetics}, however, imaginary solutions exist (e.g. $\alpha_{0,0}=i\cdot 1.006$\dots for bosons).
+Note the $\alpha_{n,l}$s are not eigenvalues of the Hamiltonian, but $\alpha_{n,l}^2-4$ are.
+These imaginary values of $\alpha_{n,l}$ indicate non-universal Efimov-like states~\cite{efimov1971bound}, whose energies do not obey Eq.~\eqref{eq:UnivUnitEn} and which are not uniquely determined by the two-body Bethe Peierls boundary condition \eqref{eq:BethePeierls} \cite{Werner2006unitarygas,Blume2018,kerin2023energetics}.
+An additional boundary condition, or three-body parameter $R_{t}$, has to be introduced to make the Hamiltonian well defined.
+The energy is then given by

 At higher energies, the significant minority of states are Efimov states.
 The number of states with energy less than $E$ grows quadratically with $E$ for non-Efimov states and linearly for Efimov states.

+The variational ansatz of Eq.~\eqref{eq:SummWavefunction} used for finite scattering length can capture both the universal states and the non-universal Efimov states, where the precise energies of the Efimov states is fixed by the finite dimension of the matrix Eq.~\eqref{eq:MatrixEquation} (providing an effective three-body parameter)~\cite{kerin2023energetics}.
+For the spectral statistics reported in this work, the Efimov states appear to play no major role, as their number is much smaller than those of the universal states.
+This is further supported by the fact that the $\beta=4$ statistical signatures are observed in both cases where Efimov states are present (bosons) and where they are not (fermions).